ManuSureshh/K8sAdministrator/04. Controllers in Kubernetes/01. Replication Controller/readme.md

     - If we deploy RC with 4 replicas, it will always make sure 4 pods are running.
     - If 1 pod goes down, it will replace it with a new pod.
     - And if that pod comes live, it will not reuse the pod.

+- `Replication Controller will not handle the updates of Existing Pods`.